Geonovum/NLDT-Architectuur/en/respec/H3-architectureprinciples.md

 # Architecture principles

-## Connecting to surrounding frameworks
+## Aligned with related frameworks

 __Description:__
  The architecture of the digital twin system is partly based on architectural frameworks of the government and de facto frameworks as common within companies and organizations.